rzippert/letsrenew/README.md

   hostname              Hostname that will be requested from the webserver.

 optional arguments:
-  -h, --help            show this help message and exit -a ADDRESS, --address ADDRESS
+  -h, --help            show this help message and exit.
+  -a ADDRESS, --address ADDRESS
-                        Alternate address to connect (don't resolve the hostname).
+                        Alternate address to connect (to circumvent proxies, balancers, etc...).
   -p PORT, --port PORT  Alternate port to connect to.
-  -j, --json            Output in JSON fromat.
+  -j, --json            Output in JSON format.
   -l ALERT, --alert ALERT
                         Output only on alerts.
 Specify it as the validity threshold in days.
 0 for Always output (default).